 Subsequent to the end of the year, once the financial results for the prior year are available and the annual budget for the current year is finalized, our Compensation Committee reviews the achievement of the formulaic components of the cash incentive program and individual objectives.
 Based on this review, our Compensation Committee finalizes and approves the annual cash incentive compensation for the prior year.
 Additionally, our Compensation Committee finalizes the structure of the current year annual cash incentive compensation program and the amount and structure of the long-term incentive awards.

 We believe our programs are effectively designed and working well in alignment with the interests of our stockholders and are instrumental to achieving our business strategy.
-We do not believe the compensation structure for our named executive officers in 2015 will change materially from 2014.

 Use of Competitive Sets